sagemath/trac_to_gh/Issue 1739.md

 # Issue 1739: [with patch] "Use of uninitialised value of size 8" in binary_code.pyx

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1739

 Original creator: mabshoff